-This article outlines key details about how multi-currency on Patreon works, how we’re converting prices into new currencies, and the audience and patron experience.
+This article outlines details about how multi-currency on Patreon works, how we’re converting prices into new currencies, and the audience and member experience.

 Key things to know